Codinlab/AdfsOAuth/README.md

 By default, the redirect URI is "[*ClientUri*]/signin-adfs".
 It can be changed in the options.

 ## A word of warning
-As signing certificates are auto-renewed by default by ADFS server, and there is  - for now - no easy way to retrieve the signing certificate from the server, the token issued by the server is **not verfied**.
+As signing certificates are auto-renewed by default by ADFS server, and there is  - for now - no easy way to retrieve the signing certificate from the server, the token issued by the server is **not verified**.

 ## References / alternatives
 * [Using ADFS 3.0 with MVC 6 (ASP.NET 5)](http://www.carbon60.com/blog/using-adfs-3-0-with-mvc-6-asp-net-5)